mattlyons0/Rsync-Snapshot/README.md

     - It is recommended that database dumps are taken using database specific technology (ex: pg_dump for postgres)
     - The same applies to any write heavy application
 - Integrity
-  - Over the Network
-    - Checksums are used to verify data sent to server is correct as the file is being transfered
-  - Filesystem
-    - **There is no checksum after a file has been written to the disk (by default)**
+  - Rsync **will always ensure transferred files are correctly reconstructed** in memory
+  - Rsync will then write the data in memory to the disk
-    - If the kernel indicates the data was written rsync will assume this is the case
+  - If the OS indicates a successful write, rsync will proceed
-  - A checksum can be computed after writing to the disk with the `-c` option to ensure file integrity after writing to the disk
+    - There is no checksum done post write to disk as write correctness to be handled by the OS
+  - Rsync determines files to be transferred by default by comparing file size and modification date
+    - **Checksums are only generated for transferred files**
+    - The criteria to transfer files can be changed to comparing file size only using the `--checksum` flag

 ### Usage
 - Clone this repo `git clone https://github.com/mattlyons0/Rsync-Backup.git`